Blog

 • New Features – New plugin features get added when new versions are released.

-WP Legal Pages Plugin - Menu
+WP Legal Pages Plugin For WordPress - Legal Pages Menu

-(WordPress Legal Pages Plugin For WordPress – Menu)
+(WordPress Legal Pages Plugin For WordPress – Legal Pages Menu)

-This lets you view, create and edit legal pages from the admin area …
+This lets you view, create and edit your legal pages from your admin area …

-WordPress Legal Pages - Settings Screen
+(WP Legal Pages Plugin – Settings Screen)

-(WordPress Legal Pages – Create different legal page types)
+(WordPress Legal Pages – Page Type)

-WordPress Legal Pages - Pre-configured Templates
+WP Legal Pages Plugin For WordPress - Pre-configured Templates

-(WordPress Legal Pages – Pre-configured Templates)
+(WP Legal Pages Plugin – Pre-configured Templates)

 Legal page templates include: